uac35/MDA/README.md

 ## Model

-Two machine learning models are used in this project:

-1. A time series forecasting model that predicts human noise event.
+A time series forecasting model that predicts human noise event.
 See [here](https://github.com/uac35/MDA/tree/Forecast/MDA/notebooks) and [here](https://github.com/uac35/MDA/tree/Forecast/MDA/models/forecasters)
-2. A binary classifier that predicts the level of police activity ('High' or 'Low').
+Additionally, a complementary binary classifier that predicts the level of police activity ('High' or 'Low') based on the human noise activity data.
 Located [here](https://github.com/uac35/MDA/tree/main/MDA/models/Classifier)

 The models were trained separately and saved to pickle files, which are loaded when the app runs.